Railway-Op-Sim/railostools/README.md

 # Create a listener function which will just print the data
 # MUST have 'monitor' as an argument, this is the monitor instance
-async def listener(monitor: rostools.performance.Monitor, user_name: str) -> None:
+async def listener(monitor: railostools.performance.Monitor, user_name: str) -> None:
     # Run until the monitor stops
     while monitor.running:
         print(f"Running for user '{user_name}'")